Director Mitchell Leisen’s Lavish Vision Employed To Very Different Ends In Two Depression-era Entertainments

 STREET DATES: JULY 23RD, 2019/KINO LORBER STUDIO CLASSICS

 Dismissed by at least one prominent screenwriter of the 1930’s, who was later a celebrated writer-director in the 1940’s, as a mere “interior decorator” — and described in terms far more offensive by another — director Mitchell Leisen has been unfairly judged in film history for the attractive sheen of his productions as opposed to the effective content of his presentation.
-The ‘style over substance’ argument against the director’s ‘gilt-edged’ filmmaking among Golden Era of Hollywood Studio filmmakers has more recently been reappraised by classic movie aficionados for its keen-eyed employment of an underlying vision which in fact subverts and strengthens the story and character of his lavish productions to delightful and complicated viewing effect.
+The ‘style over substance’ argument against the director’s ‘gilt-edged’ filmmaking, among other Golden Era Hollywood Studio filmmakers, has more recently been reappraised by classic movie aficionados for its sharp-eyed employment of a keen underlying vision, which in fact subverts and strengthens the story and character of his lavish productions to delightful and complicated viewing effect.